blefnk/relivator-nextjs-template/README.md

 **Principles (W.I.P):**

-- [ ] Every file and component should be built consciously, with a certain sense of intelligence, with performance in mind.
+- [ ] Every file and component should be built consciously, by using [KISS/DRY/SOLID/YAGNI principles](https://blog.openreplay.com/applying-design-principles-in-react), with a certain sense of intelligence, with performance in mind.
 - [ ] We need to think of the project as if it were a planet with its own continents, countries, cities, rooms, individuals, entities etc.

 **Highly-Recommended VSCode Extensions:**